 You can delete an entire layer or you can go into a layer and delete individual objects or paths in the layer by selecting them and then…"

 I recognize quite a few patterns from Moderne Grunde.
 Schönsee Germania 2013 was a lace conference of the Deutscher Klöppelverband in Germany and several of the authors of the Moderne Grunde taught courses at the…"

-I am an amateur lace maker.
 I learned to tat as a child and I learned to make Bobbin Lace through the Ottawa Guild of Lacemakers.
-I have worked as an assistant editor on the Canadian Lacemakers Gazette for a few years (a long time ago now).
-Currently, I am a PhD candidate in Computer Science and I am looking at ways of applying Math and Computer Science to the patterns in Continuous Bobbin Lace.
+I look at ways of applying Math and Computer Science to the patterns in Continuous Bobbin Lace.
 I would really welcome the opportunity to discuss these ideas and my findings with experienced lacemakers.